TEST REPORT – DOCULUS LUMUS

 The steady light function is handy if you want to take a snapshot through the lens with your cell phone or smartphone camera or you do not want to keep the button pressed with your finger.
 Steady light stays on for 1 minute and is available for all light modes:

 - UV light mode

-- Oblique light mode: After you activated the steady light function for oblique light, you can use the left and right arrow buttons as usual to change the illumination angle.
+- Oblique light mode: After you activated the regular light function for oblique light, you can use the left and right arrow buttons as usual to change the illumination angle.

 - Torchlight mode: Press incident light or UV light button and click the other button next to it 3 times rapidly.

 The device is not water resistant!
-Do not immerse the device into water and protect it from water (rain or see water).
-However there is a splash water case optional available.
+Do not immerse the device into water and protect it from water (rain or sea water).
+However, there is a splash water case optional available.
 The device may only be operated within the allowed scope of environmental conditions: